 Comparisons

-No-one likes being compared to someone else, particularly in a manner in which they’re made to feel lesser or unimportant at work.
-While you might think that comparing your employee to a model team member or a coworker in a similar situation might be helpful, the results can harm not only productivity, but also morale, confidence, and mental health.
+No-one likes being compared to someone else.
+While you might think that comparing your employee to a model team member might be helpful, the results can harm productivity, morale, confidence, and mental health.
+Comparing employees to their colleagues also breeds unhealthy competition in the workplace.
+You must focus only on the employee whose performance you’re reviewing, and not mention the performance of their colleagues.

-- Steer Clear of Clichés
+- Steer Clear of Cliches

 - Avoid Comparisons